 Try not to dismiss Hatha outright, however.
 Even if you are very fit, consider beginners’ classes and learn the poses can avoid injury and spare your blushes.
 Trust me on this one! (sigh).
 Furthermore, Hatha Yoga is great for those who feel they are too old, too stiff, or too out of shape.
 It’s a good starting point.

-Where will I find a class?
+Where to find a class

 - Yoga Studio or Class.